-- 1. Divide the students into pairs. - 2.
-Give each pair a set of cards and a white board. - 3.
-One at a time students read a card and write the sentence correctly on the white board. - 4.
-Students should take turns taking the lead. - 5.
+Joe Smith 1234 ABC Street Sacramento, California or Sacramento, CA When you are writing someone's address in a letter or on a memo, you separate the street address from the city and state with a comma.
+Example: Joe Smith, 1234 ABC Street, Sacramento, CA Addresses Directions: Divide the students into pairs.
+Give each pair a set of cards and a white board.
+One at a time students read a card and write the sentence correctly on the white board.
+Students should take turns taking the lead.
 Activity is over when all sentences have been written correctly.

 Closing

 Review

 Say:

-Please recap what we did today.
+• Please recap what we did today.

-Did we achieve our objectives?
+• Did we achieve our objectives?

 Debrief

 3-2-1

-- Share 3 things you like about today's lesson. - Share 2 questions you have that were not answered. - Share 1 thing that you will use tomorrow that you practiced today.
+٠ Share 3 things you like about today's lesson.

+٠ Share 2 questions you have that were not answered.

+• Share 1 thing that you will use tomorrow that you practiced today.